borbware/unity-basics-course/programming/3-classes-methods.md

 ## Exercise 1.
 Class for helper functions
 <!-- _backgroundColor: Khaki -->
 <!-- _footer: "[About Inverse Lerp](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/inverse-lerp-a-super-useful-yet-often-overlooked-function-r5230/)" -->
-Create a new Script class for math helper functions and properties (do not add it to any gameobject).
+Create a new Script class for math helper functions and properties (do not add it to any GameObject).

 Add this `Remap` function there
 ```c#